 Metronidazole may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: vomiting nausea diarrhea constipation upset stomach stomach cramps loss of appetite headache dry mouth sharp, unpleasant metallic taste furry tongue; mouth or tongue irritation Some side effects can be serious.
 If you experience any of the following symptoms, call your doctor immediately: numbness, pain, burning, or tingling in your hands or feet seizures rash itching hives peeling or blistering skin flushing stuffy nose, fever, sore throat, or other signs of infection joint pain dizziness difficulty speaking problems with coordination confusion agitation Metronidazole may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.
 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store it at room temperature and away from light, excess heat and moisture (not in the bathroom).
+Store it at room temperature and away from excess heat and moisture (not in the bathroom).
+Do not freeze it.
 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.

 The content on this page is for informational and educational purposes only and does not constitute professional medical advice.
 Patients should not use the information presented on this page for diagnosing a health-related issue or disease.
 Before taking any medication or supplements, patients should always consult a physician or qualified healthcare professional for medical advice or information about whether a drug is safe, appropriate or effective.